Mblakey/wiswesser/README.md

 * WLN Parser               - read and write WLN to/from smiles, inchi, mol files and other chemical line notations.  <br>
 * WLN FSM                  - extract chemical terms from documents, this machine uses greedy matching to return matched WLN sequences from documents.  <br>
 * WLN Compresser      - compress WLN strings using markov decision processes. <br>
-* WLN Generator         - reinforcement learning approach for fast generation of target molecule descriptors. <br>
+* WLN Generator         - reinforcement learning approach for fast generation of target molecule descriptors without any deep learning. <br>

 This is Linux and MacOS software only. <br>